 Small banners and signs are welcome at Auburn Arena.
 The following standards apply:

-All doors open 90 minutes prior to each event.
+Doors for Men's Basketball open 90 minutes prior to each event.
+Doors for Women's Basketball open 60 minutes prior to each event.
 General public may enter via the Main Entrance or Scholarship Entrance.

 Use of the elevators inside Auburn Arena is restricted to disabled and special needs guests.